tylim88/FirelordJSDoc/docs/highlights/update.md

 # Update 🍃

-This section discuss how updates works, we will use `updateDoc` in the example, but it works the same for `batch.update` and `transaction.update`.
+This page discuss how updates works, we will use `updateDoc` in the example, but it works the same for `batch.update` and `transaction.update`.

-## Dangerous Firestore SDK Update API
+## Dangerous Firestore SDK Update API 🕊️

 There are 2 type issues and 1 critical runtime issue in the original Firestore SDK update API.